Arnot St Mary Church of England Primary School 15

 Intent of our curriculum – what are we trying to achieve?

 At Arnot St. Mary, the core aim of our curriculum is to enable every child to become the best version of themselves in mind, body and spirit.
 We don’t want this to be a cliched tag-line without any substance; we want it to be the beating heart of our curriculum.
-We seek to instil a love of learning and provide our pupils with the powerful knowledge, skills and experiences – the cultural capital they need to be well-prepared for the next stage in their education and equipped for life in all its fullness
+We seek to instil a love of learning and provide our pupils with the powerful knowledge, skills and experiences – the cultural capital they need to be well-prepared for the next stage in their education and equipped for life in all its fulness

 We are passionate about providing every child with the experiences and opportunities they need to become: confident readers, creative writers, fluent mathematicians, investigative scientists, enquiring historians, adventurous geographers, proficient linguists, innovative designers, skilful musicians and artists, insightful theologians, digital experts, physically active, responsible citizens, and above all, have the aspiration and self-belief that they can achieve anything as they ‘love, learn and grow’ throughout their lives.